Armani-T/Caesium/README.md

 ## Development Setup

-1. Create a virtualenv.
-2. Install the development packages by running `pip install -r requirements-dev.txt`.
+1. Inside of a fresh virtualenv, install development packages by running `pip install -r requirements-dev.txt`.
-3. Assert everything is working by running  `pytest tests.py` from the project's root dir.
+2. Assert everything is working by running  `pytest tests.py` from the project's root dir.

 ## Contributing